rapha18th/MLND-Capstone/proposal.md

 ### Evaluation Metrics

-The model will evaluated on accuracy and loss in classifying the images correctly.
+The model will evaluated on accuracy, precision and recall in classifying the images correctly.
+A confusion matrix will be tabulated to show more details.

 ### Project Design